-The funding will also assist with the expansion of the provincial Workshops on the Model Child-Friendly Court pilot into three new provinces: Battambang, Banteay Meanchey and Siem Reap in 2015 -17.
+The funding also assisted with the expansion of the provincial Workshops on the Model Child-Friendly Court pilot into three new provinces: Battambang, Banteay Meanchey and Siem Reap in 2015 -17.
 These workshops recognise the importance of “front line” practitioners and aim to develop and prove a model child-friendly court that addresses the cultural and practical challenges of a provincial justice system with limited resources.
-Up to 60 participants will attend the workshop for 2 days.

 Seed funds for PEKKA education scholarships

 Pemberdayaan Perempuan Kepala Keluarga or PEKKA is an Indonesian civil society organisation that supports women heads of household in 19 provinces through programs aimed at education, health, access to justice, microfinance and women’s leadership in the community.

 PEKKA members are amongst the poorest of the poor.
 Almost half (49%) of PEKKA households are represented in the poorest 20% of Indonesian society with an income close to the Indonesian poverty line of Rp 270,000 (AUD27) per person per month.
 With this income, it is almost impossible for PEKKA heads of household to support their children to continue to senior high school and university.